 4. The Loop Interior Architecture Walking Tour with Pedway

 Not to brag, but our Loop Interior Architecture Walking Tour with Pedway belongs on any list of winter things to do in the Loop.
 The two-hour walking tour weaves through the insides of buildings and some of the Pedway system of underground tunnels.
 Because we’re mostly indoors, this tour still runs on those cold or snowy days when it feels like nothing in town is functioning.
-I’ve lead this tour when the air temperature was zero degrees and all the guests had a great time.
+I’ve lead this winter tour when the air temperature was zero degrees and all the guests had a great time.

 Now get out there and enjoy yourself this winter!